 Iveston is an ancient Anglo-Saxon surname that came from the baptismal name Ivar, derived from the Old French name Ivar, which arrived in England shortly after the Norman Conquest of 1066.
 The surname Iveston was also derived from the Saint Ives, whose name was also found as St. Ives in Huntingdonshire.

 Early Origins of the Iveston family

 Important Dates for the Iveston family

 This web page shows only a small excerpt of our Iveston research.
-Another 221 words (16 lines of text) covering the years 1115, 1383 and 1653 are included under the topic Early Iveston History in all our PDF Extended History products and printed products wherever possible.
+Another 111 words (8 lines of text) covering the years 1115, 1383 and 1653 are included under the topic Early Iveston History in all our PDF Extended History products and printed products wherever possible.

 Iveston Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Iveston has been recorded under many different variations, including Iveson, Iverson, Ivison and others.

 Early Notables of the Iveston family (pre 1700)